scrambldchannel/awesome-cricket/README.md

 # Awesome Cricket [![Awesome][awesome-badge]][awesome-link]

-A curated list of awesome links for cricket geeks
+A curated list of awesome links for cricket geeks.
+This is mostly focused on resources for analysts, developers and stats enthusiasts.

 ## Table of Contents